 But wait, it’s not all about being hungry.
 I found that calorie counting forced me to develop an understanding of which foods made me feel more full for longer.

-With no rules on what you can eat aside from hitting calorie goals, you quickly discover what makes you feel full for longer.
+With no rules on what you can eat aside from hitting calorie goals09, you quickly discover what makes you feel full for longer.
 A breakfast of buttered toast left me famished by 10:45am, but with a scramble of eggs and vegetables, I’d feel comfortably full until lunchtime.